 The good news is the cost of solar continues to decrease.
 According to a recent report by NREL, the price for residential and commercial solar has dropped 61.3% since 2010, and it continues to decrease as processes and equipment increase in efficiency.

-As of January 2019, the average total install cost of a solar system in the mid-Atlantic region was $2.19 per watt.
+The average total install cost of a solar system in the mid-Atlantic region was $2.19 per watt as of January 2019.
 This is the average from both residential and commercial installations.
 The per watt price will decrease the larger the system is, and likewise, the price will typically go up for smaller systems.
 Are you considering waiting for pricing to continue to drop?
 Don’t!
 Now is the time to go solar.
 The Investment Tax Credit of 30% begins to decrease at the end of the year.

 |Solar System Size||Total Installed Cost